rschm007/Tech_Blog/README.md

 ## Description

 A CMS-style blog site similar to a Wordpress site where developers can publish their blog posts and comment on other developer's blog posts as well.
+The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 # Table of Contents
 * [Installation](#installation)